KuzminKirill/Fp-Blog/README.md

 ## What can be updated to make project better
 - ***Hide all envs!!!*** (they are open just to make preparation easy)
+- Delete things that don't needed from laravel
 - Add nginx or roadrunner to project like it done here https://github.com/KuzminKirill/Site-visit-counter-project
 - Use docker for dev env to make installation easier
 - Add error handling for more readable errors